 “I’m hungry.
 I ate Francis”

 Poor Francis.
+He was so delicious.
 Yes, you better listen to Cthulhu and follow its lead or bad things will happen.
-So feed it, bathe it regularly and keep your Cthulhu happy through activities such as destroying cities and driving witnesses to madness.
+So feed it, bathe it regularly and keep your Cthulhu happy through activities such as destroying cities and driving witnesses to madness (classic Lovecraft).
 Of course, all of these activities require available points, which you can generate in various ways.